GabrielCalin/PlotKing/roadmap.md

 ## ✍️ Phase 4 — Story Growth and Structure Control

-17. **AI Chat for Refined Plot**
-   - Generate a refined plot based on an interactive chat conversation.
-   - Users can discuss plot improvements, character arcs, and story structure through natural conversation.
-   - The AI generates an updated plot that incorporates the discussion points.

 18. **Global Draft System**
    - Switch between edit modes and add to a 'draft', validating only at the end.
    - Support for undo/redo + quick save project.